titanclass/flip-flop-protocol/offset-rules.md

 -|-|-
 1 |Success |Poll with offset `s(n)`
 2 |Success |Poll or command with offset `n`
+3 |Failure |Recovery of client state from event by polling with offset `n0` upto and including offset `n1`.
-3 |Failure |Application specific recovery, poll or command with offset `n0` Transport error |Failure |Poll with offset `n`
+Transport error |Failure |Poll with offset `n`

 Case 3 indicates that the client or server has restarted or the server event buffer has overrun and a number of events have been lost.
 If the client tracks some aspect of the server's state this must be recovered.
-The means to do this are application specific.
+The means to do this are application specific, although given a start and end offset, a client can detect when it is in a recovery phase.
+A recovery phase begins on receipt of an event indicating the start and end offsets and continues while the client consumes events from the start offset up to and including the end offset.

 Note that the server has to generate at least one event after restart for the restart to be detected.